install4j HelpDownload

 • Allow unattended mode [Execution Modes]

 If selected, the user can pass -q as an argument to run the installer application without a GUI.
-No user input is required, the installer applications works with the default values.
+No user input is required, the installer applications work with the default values.
 Please see the corresponding help topic on installer modes for more information.
 All standard actions and standard screens support unattended installations.
 If your policy forbids unattended installations or if you include custom code that cannot handle unattended installations, you can disable them by deselecting this property.

 • Progress interface creation script [Configuration]